tobixen/plann/TASK_MANAGEMENT.md

 # Managing tasks through plann

 plann is a flexible cli tool for accessing, adding and editing events, tasks and journals - you should be able to do just anything with it (and if not, raise an issue).
-However, it is also quite much optimized towards what the author consider to be good task management procedures - and there is also an "interactive mode" for supporting this.
+However, it is also quite much optimized towards what the author consider to be good task management procedures.
+There now exists an "interactive mode" for supporting this.
 In this document I will give recommendations for what I consider is "good practice" as well as guide you through those task management procedures.

+## What is a task?

+In my paradigm, a task is a planned activity that should be done, possibly within some specific time interval, but there is some flexibility as to exactly when it should be done.
+When the task is done - or when it is deemed irrelevant to do it - it can be striken out from the list.

 ## What's in a "task" ...

 By using standards, plann should interoperate well with other calendaring and task management tools.
-The icalendar standard (RFC 5545) sets some limits on what data we can store in a task on a calendar - unfortunately the standard leaves quite much up to the users and implementations - it misses guidelines on how to use the standard, and there are frequently multiple ways of achieving the same means.
-One often gets into dilemmas ... when to use the category field vs when to use the location field vs when to branch out a completely distinct calendar, etc.  Here are some information about what can and cannot go into a task, and how plann is dealing with it.
+The icalendar standard (RFC 5545) sets some limits on what data we can store in a task on a calendar - unfortunately the standard leaves quite much up to the users and implementations - it lacks guidelines on how to use the standard, and there are frequently multiple ways of achieving the same means.
+One often gets into dilemmas ... when to use the category field vs when to use the location field vs when to branch out a completely distinct calendar, etc.  Here are some information about what can and cannot go into a task, how plann is dealing with it today, and a bit information on the future plans.

 ### List of properties and subcomponents